 Appealing your property taxes won’t get you out of paying them entirely, but it can decrease your tax burden, giving you a little more financial breathing room.

-Here’s how to appeal your property taxes in Charleston:
+Here’s how to appeal your property taxes in Mt.
+Pleasant and Charleston:

 DON’T THROW OUT YOUR ASSESSMENT LETTER

 Periodically, your local tax assessor will reevaluate the assessed value of your home.
 The assessed value of your home is the value that your local government places on it for the purpose of levying taxes.